1980s in Latin music: Overview

+Gloria Estefan, lead singer of the Miami Sound Machine, had a major hit with "Conga".

 The 1980s saw the major record labels such as RCA/Ariola, CBS, and EMI form their own Latin music divisions.
 By 1985, Billboard noted that the Latin music industry saw increase in awareness from major corporations such as Coca-Cola promoting Julio Iglesias and Pepsi advertising Menudo.

 Latin pop

 Mexican singer José José was named "Top Latin Pop Artist" by Billboard for three consecutive years (1986–1988) for having sold the most Latin pop albums in the United States.

 "Ay Amor" by Mexican singer Ana Gabriel (right) was the best-performing Latin song of 1988.
 It also spent 14 weeks on top of the Billboard Hot Latin Tracks chart.

 The romantic balada, which gained popularity in the 1970s, continued to dominate the Latin music charts in the 1980s.
 Veteran balladeers who continued to be popular in this decade include Julio Iglesias, José José, Roberto Carlos, and Juan Gabriel.
 The Latin balada is characterized by its bolero origin by fusing music from the United States with pop, R&B, and rock.
 The 1980s was a golden era for the Venezuelan entertainment industry as popular telenovelas from the country also led to several actors to become successful singers such as Carlos Mata and Guillermo Dávila.
 Theme songs from telenovelas also became popular on radio airwaves in Venezuela.
 Female balada singers that became topped the Latin music charts includes Ana Gabriel, Daniela Romo, Rocío Dúrcal, Gloria Estefan, and Marisela.
 Notably, several baladas were Spanish-language covers of songs originally performed in Italian.
 Notable Spanish-language covers of Italian songs include "La maldita primavera" by Yuri, "Toda la Vida" by Emmanuel and Franco, "Yo No Te Pido la Luna" by Daniela Romo, and "Tan Enamorados" by Ricardo Montaner.

 Aside from the baladas, several Latin pop artists and bands performed variety of Spanish-language pop and dance music targeted to the younger audience.
 These include Yuri, Marisela, Mecano, Miguel Bosé, Timbiriche, Menudo, and Flans.
 "Que Te Pasa" became the longest-running chart of the 1980s, spending 16 weeks on top of the Billboard Hot Latin Tracks chart.
 Juan Gabriel and Rocío Dúrcal collaborated with Chuck Anderson to incorporate mariachi arrangements on their ballads.
 Child pop singers such as Pablito Ruiz, Luis Miguel, Pedrito Fernández, and Lucerito had a prepubescent following.
 The Miami Sound Machine, whose vocals were led by Gloria Estefan, gained international fame in 1985 with their crossover hit song "Conga".
 The song blends both pop music and Latin music from the Caribbean.